Class - Modern C++: When Efficiency Matters

 - How a local non-trivial

-- Know the costs of the abstraction: shared-/unique-ptr
+- Understand the costs of the abstraction: shared-/unique-ptr

 Included in this course are